Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Sheet mulch the site

 Cardboard + compost + 4–6 inches of wood chips.
-Start 6 months before planting trees if possible, or apply directly and plant immediately (slower decomposition).
+Start 6 months before planting if possible.

 4.